roualdes/minipdb/README.md

 ### run

-minipdb will generate and store reference draws for `SomeModel` via CmdStanPy for an `insert`ed Stan prgram named `SomeModel` with code as follows.
+minipdb will generate and store reference draws for `Bespoke-model` via CmdStanPy for an `insert`ed Stan prgram named `Bespoke-model` with code as follows.

 ```
-minipdb run SomeModel
+minipdb run Bespoke-model
 ```

-The Stan program name `SomeModel` must match model name of a unique Stan program stored in the table Program.
-CmdStanPy will execute the Stan program `SomeModel` using the sampling algorithm parameters stored in the table Meta corresponding to the entry with model name `SomeModel`.
+The Stan program name `Bespoke-model` must match model name of a unique Stan program stored in the table Program.
+CmdStanPy will execute the Stan program `Bespoke-model` using the sampling algorithm parameters stored in the table Meta corresponding to the entry with model name `Bespoke-model`.

 The minipdb actions `insert` and `run` are separated to enable minipdb to be run locally or remotely, e.g. on a larger machine.
 To better accomodate this, the